-Companies may be struck off the Companies Register for non-filing of annual returns.
+Annual returns Companies may be struck off the Companies Register for non-filing of annual returns.
 The directors in this instance are liable to prosecution by the Director of Corporate Enforcement.
-A Members’ Voluntary Liquidation (MVL) avoids the requirement to file outstanding returns and ensures the company is dissolved legally.
+A Members’ Voluntary Liquidation avoids the requirement to file outstanding returns and ensures the company is dissolved legally.

-Many of the potential dangers associated with striking off can be overcome by opting for an MVL.
+Advantages of the Members' Voluntary Liquidation Many of the potential dangers associated with striking off can be overcome by opting for a Members' Voluntary Liquidation.
 The outstanding issues surrounding the dormant company still need to be investigated and resolved but certain key advantages emerge.
 In particular:

 Partner - Advisory Head of Recovery and Reorganisation T 353 (0)1 6805 805 Send e-mail / View profile